seupermission/PyThermometer/README.md

 # Thermometer With Python

-* The projects of Thermometer were made as little tutorials to show the basic technologies to
+* The projects of Thermometer were made as little tutorials/examples to show the basic technologies in the

-  development applications of Real-Time Monotoring with Python
+  development of GUI/Web Real-Time SerialPort Data Monotor with Python.

-* We hope you will find these codes useful.

-  If you have any questions and comments, please let us know: chengts95@163.com
+* If you have any comments, please tell us: chengts95@163.com

 ## HardWare